ravexina/ravexina/README.md

 - 📛 My name is Milad.
 - 🌱 I’m a GNU/Linux guru and free software enthusiastic.
 - 🎓 I have studied software engineering and artificial intelligence.
-  - My fields of interest in AI are:
-    - 📊 Big Data
-    - 🧬 Evolutionary and swarm intelligence algorithms
 - 📫 How to reach me: Same Ūsĕrņame at Ǧmāil.

 Where to find me: